pskshyam/OpenCV/CountingObjects/README.md

 [//]: # (Image References)

-[image1]: ./img/script_output.gif "Script Output"
+[image1]: ./img/output.gif "Counting Tetris Blocks"

 This project covers below OpenCV bascis with Python.

-* Loading and displaying an image
+* Learning how to convert images to grayscale with OpenCV
-* Array slicing and cropping for ROI
+* Performing edge detection
-* Resizing image using OpenCV and imutils
+* Thresholding a grayscale image
-* Rotating image using OpenCV and imutils
+* Finding, counting, and drawing contours
-* Smoothing image using Gaussian Blur
+* Conducting erosion and dilation
-* Drawing circle, line and text on an image
+* Masking an image

-To execute the OpenCV_Basics.py script, open a terminal or command window and navigate to this file and from there enter the following command:
+To execute the counting_objects.py script, open a terminal or command window and navigate to this file and from there enter the following command with --image arugment:

-`python OpenCV_Basics.py`
+`python counting_objects.py --image img/tetris_blocks.png`

 To cycle through each step that is present in the script, make sure an image window is active, and press any key.
 You’ll see the output in terminal.
 I’ve also included a GIF animation demonstrating all the image processing steps that are covered, one right after the other: